-Downtown Chilliwack is undergoing a revitalization, now District 1881.
-The Local Space, Spruce Collective, and Bow & Stern have all opened along with two new breweries: Field House CHWK and Bricklayer Brewing.
-Farmhouse Brewing also opened in Greendale, close to Old Yale Brewing, Chilliwack’s original brewery.
+Downtown Chilliwack is undergoing a revitalization, now District 1881, featuring The Local Space, Spruce Collective, and Bow & Stern alongside the Bricklayer Brewing and Field House CHWK.
 You could say it’s a hop-ening place!

 For more outdoor adventures, try sturgeon fishing or visiting Bridal Falls.
 If stunning views are what you’re after, take in the scenery at Cheam Wetlands Regional Park — a 107-hectare park comprised of lake, marsh and forest.

 Ann Marie’s Cafe will take you back to simpler times with its 1950's diner style menu, décor, and service.
 Specializing in hamburgers, milkshakes, and their famous all day breakfast!